 Read Also: How to Get Rid of Piles without Surgery?

 Foods to Avoid with Hemorrhoids:

-Hemorrhoids can result in formation of increased pressure in the lower rectum as a result of: Straining during bowel movements, sitting on the toilet for extended periods of time, constipation or diarrhea on a regular basis.
+Hemorrhoids can result in the formation of increased pressure in the lower rectum as a result of Straining during bowel movements, sitting on the toilet for extended periods of time, constipation, or diarrhea on a regular basis.